 Appeal of Financial Aid Suspension can be granted only in instances in which extenuating circumstances (i.e., medical) can be clearly documented.
-When a student desires to appeal the Financial Aid Suspension due to extenuating circumstances, he/she must submit a formal appeal to the Director of Student Services prior to the established deadline.
-It is the student's responsibility to set up an appointment and meet with the Director prior to the deadline; failure to do so will result in the appeal not being heard.
-The meeting of the Financial Aid Committee for the purpose of hearing appeals will be held on an as-needed basis.
+When a student desires to appeal the Financial Aid Suspension due to extenuating circumstances, he/she must submit a formal appeal to the Dean of Student Success prior to the established deadline.
+It is the student's responsibility to set up an appointment and meet with the Dean prior to the deadline; failure to do so will result in the appeal not being heard.
+The meeting of the Appeals Committee for the purpose of hearing appeals will be held on an as-needed basis.

 The student will be notified immediately of the decision of the Committee, including any stipulations or recommendations accompanying the reinstatement of aid.
-A letter reiterating the Committee's decision will be sent to the student and to the advisor within one working day.